Do I need swimming experience to join?

 Do you compete?

 Many of our swimmers compete in local, national, and international meets and open water races.
-While competition isn’t required, it’s definitely encouraged!
+Competition certainly isn’t required, but it’s definitely encouraged for interested swimmers!

 What are the workouts like?

-In our 6-lane pool, we have categorized each lane by speed and ability, with Lane 1 being the fastest lane.
+In our 8-lane pool, we have categorized each lane by speed and ability, with Lane 1 being the fastest lane.

 Lane 1 typically does 4500-6000 yards per workout.
 10 X 100s free on 1:10 to 1:15.

-Workouts vary by theme, such as freestyle, IM, stroke, mid-distance/distance, sprint, dryland+swim, etc. Depending on the season and day of the week, there will be 18-34 people attending each workout.
+Workouts vary by theme, such as freestyle, IM, stroke, mid-distance/distance, sprint, etc. Depending on the day of the week, there will be 12-25 people attending each workout.

-Workouts are professionally coached by experienced swimmers (many of whom are UW students and current Husky Masters swimmers).
+Workouts are professionally coached by experienced swimmers (many of whom are current Husky Masters swimmers).

 Can I come to practice late?